-In many natural instances of the secret key agreement problem the input data are far from being ergodic, so the classic technique does not apply.
-In Section~\ref{s:time-efficient} we discussed two examples of this kind: in the first one, Alice is given a line in the affine plane, and Bob is given a point in this line; in the second one, Alice and Bob get $n$-bits strings $x$ and $y$ respectively, and the Hamming distance between these strings is at most $\delta n$ for some constant $\delta<1/2$.
+In many natural instances of the secret key agreement problem, the input data are far from being ergodic, so the classic technique does not apply.
+In Section~\ref{s:time-efficient}, we discussed two examples of this kind: in the first one, Alice is given a line in the affine plane, and Bob is given a point in this line; in the second one, Alice and Bob get $n$-bits strings $x$ and $y$ respectively, and the Hamming distance between these strings is at most $\delta n$ for some constant $\delta<1/2$.
 These examples can be naturally reformulated in the probabilistic setting: we can introduce the uniform distribution on the set of all valid pairs of inputs.
-For the probabilistic versions of these examples the matching upper and lower bounds on the size of the common secret key can be easily deduced from Theorem~\ref{t:lower} and Theorem~\ref{t:upper}.
+For the probabilistic versions of these examples, the matching upper and lower bounds on the size of the common secret key can be easily deduced from Theorem~\ref{t:lower} and Theorem~\ref{t:upper}.

-We notice in conclusion that the standard results on the secret key agreement deal with the paradigm \emph{the protocol works properly for {most} randomly chosen inputs} (which is typical for the information theory), while in our approach we prove a somewhat stronger statement : \emph{for {each} valid pair of input data the protocol works properly with high probability} (which is typical for the theory of communication complexity).
+To conclude, the standard results on the secret key agreement deal with the paradigm where \emph{the protocol works properly for {most} randomly chosen inputs} (which is typical for information theory), while in our approach we prove a somewhat stronger statement : \emph{for {each} valid pair of input data the protocol works properly with high probability} (which is typical for the theory of communication complexity).